 All switchboards with automation and telemetry equipment and/or heat generating equipment shall have a stand off heat shield with an air gap of 25mm on all exposed surfaces, including doors.
-The heat shield is to cover the surface area of the switchboard without protruding past the sides of the switchboard doors, have smooth and returned edges and shall provide ample clearance for the door handle to be operated without injury to personnel.
+The heat shield is not to protrude past the sides of the switchboard doors, have smooth and returned edges and shall provide ample clearance for the door handle to be operated without injury to personnel.
 The installation of heat shields shall not compromise the IP rating of the board and earth continuity must be maintained.